Jolomono/Guess-Wu/README.md

 tile-based platformer.
 I overhauled it into a 2d overhead map game with random rapper placement, sound files, difficulty options, and title/result screens.

-This game is written in LUA and uses the LÖVE 2D gaming engine which is available for free here: https://love2d.org/
+This game is written in LUA and uses the LÖVE 2D gaming engine (Version 11.3) which is available for free here: https://love2d.org/